Security Tape Overview

-What is Security Packing Tape?
+What is Security Tape?

-Security packing tape is a special kind of adhesive designed to protect packages from being opened without permission.
+Security tape is a special kind of adhesive designed to protect packages from being opened without permission.
 Unlike ordinary tapes, it has features that show if someone has tried to open the package.
 This tape sticks strongly to boxes and reveals signs like patterns, messages, or designs if tampered with, making any unauthorized access instantly visible.

 It’s vital for keeping items safe during shipping and ensuring they reach their destination without being tampered with.
 Known as tamper-evident, security void, or tamper-proof tape, it helps senders and receivers trust that the contents are secure and untouched.
 This peace of mind is crucial for valuable, sensitive, or confidential items.